Looking after me… 2 children and a dog

-As a parent of a 9-year-old girl and 10-year-old boy, Sharon knows what it is like trying to prise them off their PlayStation, tablet and tv and getting them out of the house to be active.
-Sharon shares her thoughts on how to encourage children to step outside and get moving.
+As a parent of two children (9 and 10), Sharon knows what it's like trying to prise them off their PlayStation, tablet and tv and get them out of the house to be active.
+Sharon shares how she encourages her children to step outside and get moving.

-Sport has played an important part in my life, I was no Olympian, just an average all-rounder who enjoyed playing sport and being active.
-But what it gave me was an opportunity, it kept me in education when I thought that wasn’t really my thing.
-I found a degree course at University that excelled my passion for sport and physical activity, it gave me the chance to travel the world coaching and teaching hockey and sailing.
-It gave me pride when I played, lifelong friends forged on and off the sports pitch.
+Sport has played an important part in my life.
+I was no Olympian, just an average all-rounder who enjoyed playing sport and being active.
+But what it gave me was an opportunity.
+It kept me in education when I thought that wasn’t really my thing.
+I found a degree course at University that excelled my passion for sport and physical activity.
+It gave me the chance to travel the world coaching and teaching hockey and sailing.
+It gave me pride when I played as well as lifelong friends forged on and off the sports pitch.
 It even gave me a career that has spanned 28 years (so far!) where I have (hopefully) influenced many young people to enjoy the values of sport.

 Here’s my list for why PE, sport and physical activity are so important;

-Making activity work for your children and family is key, it’s definitely not easy, so build on your child’s interests and try and make it part of your daily routine.
+Making activity work for your children and family is key.
+It’s definitely not easy, so build on your child’s interests and try and make it part of your daily routine.
 Try making time to walk or scoot to school rather than driving.
-App-based games such as Pokemon Go, might entice a tech-savvy child to get outside walking to hunt for Pikachu, or maybe Wii Sports can get their heart rate up in the living room.
-Develop and encourage their passions and listen to what they would like to try and help them access opportunities.
+App-based games such as Pokemon Go, might entice a tech-savvy child to get outside walking to hunt for Pikachu.
+Or maybe Wii Sports can get their heart rate up in the living room.
+Develop and encourage their passions, listen to what they would like to try and help them access opportunities.

-Joining sports clubs can be expensive, although I often find this as a perception, my daughter plays hockey for £75 a season this works out around £2.50 a week.
+Joining sports clubs can be expensive, although I often find this is just a perception as my daughter plays hockey for £75 a season.
+This works out around £2.50 a week!
 The kit can be provided and it is run at a local school.
 My son goes to athletics at £75 for the whole year working out at less than £1.70 a week.
-But there are often plenty of things free in the local community, junior park run is a great example, and you don’t even need to run, walking, jogging even skipping is just fine.
+But there are often plenty of things free in the local community.
+Junior park run is a great example, and you don’t even need to run.
+Walking, jogging even skipping is just fine.
 Parents can do this alongside their children and be reassured you won’t be last, they always have a tail runner.